Valonda Calloway is a native of Onslow County, North Carolina. She graduated with cum laude honors from Winston-Salem State University.

 Valonda is a member of a number of public service organizations, including the Raleigh Alumnae Chapter of Delta Sigma Theta Sorority and the Wake County Chapter of the Winston-Salem State University Alumni Association.

 Whether mentoring middle school girls, serving as a volunteer cheerleading coach or participating in fundraisers, Valonda embraces the verse, "To whom much is given, much is required."
+In 2013 Valonda was inducted into the first class of Winston-Salem State University's 40 under 40 club in recognition of her public service and career milestones.

 A dancer and cheerleader since her early years, Valonda cheered in college and professionally for the Washington Redskins.
+She loves fashion and in 2013 Carolina Style Magazine named Valonda one of the 25 Most Stylish People In The Triangle.

 Valonda lives in Raleigh with her husband and daughter.